 What goes into the budget?

 The following categories represent the main “buckets” to consider.
-What you include in the line item budget will change from year to year based on your goals and initiatives.
-For example, one year you may include a completely new website, while the next year you may plan for just some small enhancements and updates.
+What you include in the line item budget will change from year to year based on your goals, initiatives, and past results.

-If you use open houses, meet the members mixers, or member-for-a-day events for prospective members, you should have a separate category to track these costs.
+- Events: Food & beverage, entertainment, giveaways, event advertising, décor, printing, swag.
+If you use open houses, meet-the-members mixers, or member-for-a-day events for prospective members, you should have a separate category to track these costs.

 4. Implement, Measure, Modify

-Clubs, like all businesses, need to invest in tools, technology, and resources.
+Investing in the right tools, technology, and resources when it comes to private club marketing can be invaluable.
+Read how Greystone Golf & Country Club leaned into marketing strategies to transform their club membership.
 A strategic marketing spend and willingness to embrace forward-thinking ideas are essential to succeed in today’s market.
 A detailed marketing budget, along with a thoughtful marketing plan, create the necessary foundation for club success.